Atrix256/FalcorPathTracer/readme.md

 * try profiling wiht renderdoc or vtune or who knows what else?

+? is there a way to hide UI in falcor?

 * directly sample lights?

 * don't need to jitter camera because the shader jitters the rays inside